 Selling snow gear to snowboarding hobbyists in Park City, Utah, combines geographic, psychographic, and demographic marketing segments.
 High-quality craftsmanship is expected, and customers will pay more for quality, innovative snowboards.

-Since 1998, CMG has been leading strategic marketing consultants for some of the largest media and communications brands worldwide.
-Let’s talk and define your marketing segmentation strategy today.
-Think.
-Do.
-Move.
+Need help building your go-to-market strategy?
+Since 1998, CMG Partners have been leading strategic marketing consultants for some of the largest media and communications brands worldwide.
+Contact us to help you define your brand solutions strategy and push your organization to Transform, Grow, and Thrive.